rolifshitz/Intro-to-Computer-Science/README.md

 In this course, I focused on:
 * Translating problems into code using *modular design*
-* Unit testing
 * Creating interactive systems that allowed for user input
+* Reading in and writing to files
+* Unit Testing
-* Recursion
+* Recursive Algorithms
+* Searcha & Sorting Algorithms (i.e., Quicksort, Mergesort, etc.)
 * Complexity analysis